Food Safety

 Flexibility of Applications for Experiments and Processing Solutions

 The selected LED chips can then be used in customized devices at higher irradiance to scale up disinfection processes by establishing the operating UV doses for specific product applications and intended technical effects.
-An example of a UV disinfection box that allows treating whole fresh produce samples is shown in Figure 4.
+An example of a customized devices is a UV disinfection box that allows treating whole fresh produce samples.
 It also can be used for the purposes of the process validation and studies of the effects of product- and process-critical parameters.

 UV-C LED chips enable flexible modular design over rigid lamps and their required bulky ballasts.
 UV-C LEDs can easily be incorporated into simple water filters, providing a highly effective solution for potable water needs that is easy to install and use with minimal supervision, maintenance, and space.
 Also, UV LED modules can be installed in areas where current UV lamps cannot be used, such as cold storage facilities, transport, and small disinfection apparatuses.